missinglink/ciao/README.md

 ## Assertions

-You can add assertions to your scripts by including `#?``assertion` blocks.
+You can add assertions to your scripts by including `#? assertion` blocks.

-Currently assertion blocks only provide the functionality of the `should` js framework, but I am looking at adding more assertion libraries in the future.
+Currently `#? assertion` blocks only provide the functionality of the `should` js framework, but I am looking at adding more assertion libraries in the future.

 Each test case has access to three objects named `title`, `response` & `json`.